tubabucak/LakeEnsemblR.WQ/README.md

 ## LakeEnsemblR.WQ: Calculate and Export Lake Ecosystem Metrics

 This version of the package focuses on harmonizing and post-processing lake model outputs from **GLM-AED2**, **GOTM-WET**, and **GOTM-SELMAPROTBAS**.
 Using raw model outputs, the package calculates system metrics (as outlined in Hipsey et al. 2021) and returns them in a structured list format.
+Model running & calibration functions will be added soon.

 The `output.yaml` file should specify: